Free Early Learning and Childcare hours

 - Universal Credit and your household take-home pay, is £610 a month or less

-In some local authorities you may be able to start your funded hours even earlier, so please get in touch with them directly to find out.
+In some local authorities you may be able to start your free hours even earlier, so please get in touch with them directly to find out.

 What if my child stops being 'eligible' while they're still two?

-Once your child has started funded their funded early learning and childcare, they won’t be disqualified.
-Even if you get a job, stop getting benefits or the child’s parent/carer situation changes, your two-year-old will be able to continue their funded place.
+Once your child has started funded their free Early Learning and Childcare, they won’t be disqualified.
+Even if you get a job, stop getting benefits or the child’s parent/carer situation changes, your two-year-old will be able to continue their free place.

 When can I start claiming?